SiteShift/travel-mobile-app/Final-MVP-Checklist.md

 [DONE] Need to make max level 10.
 On my account im on level 14.
 Needs to be restricted to 10.

-[ ] Dark mode needs to have orange buttons - also go through all pages to make sure dark mode looks good
+[DONE] Dark mode needs to have orange buttons - also go through all pages to make sure dark mode looks good

 [DONE] Improve the 'Play Trippin' section on profile and move it above missions.